-The Animal Protection League of New Jersey (APLNJ) is dedicated to promoting respect for animal life.
+Animal Protection League of New Jersey (APLNJ) is dedicated to promoting respect for all animal life.
 By far, the chief causes of animal abuse, suffering, and loss of life are institutional and legal; the magnitude of suffering is enormous.
 APLNJ works toward the elimination of suffering endemic to institutionalized exploitation and misguided or antiquated public policy.
+Domination, and the arrogant cruelty that goes with it, is indeed a hard nut to crack.

 Through education, legislation, and outreach, APLNJ labors daily to: